SzymonKisiel/KisluHelper/README.md

 # KisluHelper
-Modification for Celeste game, which adds some custom entities.
+A modification for the game Celeste, which adds some custom entities.